Each hyperlink we create needs to be descriptive - but what does that mean?

 If you’re linking to another article that is cloned into both Staff and Student Directories, you need to use the Insert Contextual Sitecore Link button.

 This does mean you need to find out whether that page exists in more than one Directory and a quick search on each Directory will help you know that.
 Generally speaking, People and Culture pages are on the Staff Directory, so this type of link is not needed for those pages.
-But if you’re linking to Canteen or another catering outlet, for example, these exist on all three Directories, so you here you need to use the contextual link button.
+But if you’re linking to Bonds or another catering outlet, for example, these exist in both Directories, so you here you need to use the contextual link button.

 Here's the reason why we have to link in this way.
-If a user is browsing a Staff Directory page, for example, and they want to click on a link to Canteen, we know that there are three different versions of the Canteen page, one on each Directory.
-We don’t want the Staff Directory user to click on that link and be sent to the Canteen page on another Directory.
+If a user is browsing a Staff Directory page, for example, and they want to click on a link to Bonds, we know that there are two copies of the Bonds page, one on each Directory.
+We don’t want the Staff Directory user to click on that link and be sent to the Bonds page on the Student Directory.
 So this function instructs Sitecore that if a user is on one Directory they need to be sent to the version of the linked page that is on the same Directory.

 To do this: